akeem986/Face-Finder-/README.md

 # Face-Finder-
-Identify faces in pictures using claifia API
+Identify faces in pictures using clarifai API

 HOW IT WORKS
 Enter a image URL containing a face the